-Burndown Chart: How much effort is left compared to time.
+Burndown Chart: A burndown chart shows much effort is left compared to time.

 Burnup Chart: Measures the increase in a measure against time.

 Daily Scrum: Short scrum meeting on the day’s work.

-Development Team: Responsible for managing work related to every sprint.
+Development Team: Responsible for managing the work related to every sprint.

-Engineering Standards: Shared standards for incremental development of project.
+Engineering Standards: Shared standards for incremental development of projects.

-Product Backlog: Work to be done in specific order.
+Product Backlog: A product backlog is work to be done in a specific order.

-Product Backlog Refinement: When product owner and team add detail to product backlog, also known as backlog grooming.
+Product Backlog Refinement: When the product owner and team add detail to the product backlog, also known as backlog grooming.

-Product Owner: The manager who is responsible for product and team.
+Product Owner: The manager who is responsible for the product and team.

 Scrum: Framework for team collaboration on complex projects.

-Scrum Master: The scrum master role is akin to a coach who helps team with their expertise.
+Scrum Master: The scrum master role is akin to a coach who helps the team with their expertise.

 Scrum Team: Product owner, team and scrum master.
 Learn more about the scrum roles.